open-quantum-safe/oqs-demos/mosquitto/README.md

 This defines which shell script to use.
 There are three shell scripts(broker-start.sh, publisher-start.sh, and subscriber-start.sh) that can be used in this directory.

 By default this is 'broker-start.sh'.

-## License

-All modifications to this repository are released under the same terms as OpenSSL, namely as described in the file [LICENSE](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/LICENSE).